One Wing in the Fire: Content

 The song's lyrics tell of the narrator's father's various character flaws ("Daddy's been a back-row Baptist / With his share of front-row sin"), but also of the good deeds that his father has done for him ("Daddy's always been there for me / From T-ball to touchdowns").
 In the song, the narrator asks that God will forgive his errant father, who "lives a little left of living right", but is still a good person despite his flaws — in other words, "an angel with no halo / And one wing in the fire".

 Tomlinson has also stated that he receives e-mails from fans regarding the song.
 He stated that the song "never gets old... because it means so much to so many people".
 He has also stated that his father has "been very influential in what I do, the good and the bad.
 Thank God he understands that and doesn't get mad at me when I write about the bad."

 The song is in the key of E-flat major, with a moderate tempo and a vocal range of two octaves, spanning E_{3}-E_{5}.

 Music video

-The music video was directed by Shaun Silva and premiered in July 20, 2006.
+The music video was directed by Shaun Silva and premiered on July 20, 2006.